stefanix/XCSoarAlps/README.md

 DISCLAIMER
 ----------
-All this date may have errors in them.
-Do not relay on it without double-checking its accuracy.
-The author does not warrant any correctness nor usefulness of this data and configuration.
+These data and configuration files may have errors in them.
+Do not relay on them without double-checking their accuracy.
+The author does not warrant any correctness nor usefulness of this project.

 ![img](img/DSC01872-01.jpeg)